-When you’re charged with a crime in Canada you have the right to remain silent and that right goes right up until the trial and right to the end of the trial.
+When you’re charged with a crime in Canada, you have the right to remain silent, and that right extends up until the trial and to the end of the trial.

 For example, you never have to testify, provide the Crown with your side of the story, or evidence.

 However, like any rule, there are exceptions in Canadian law.
 Let’s explore a few of these exceptions: